xiema/ias_sim/README.md

 # Input Program Language

-## Memory Map
+## Memory Snapshot

 Direct mapping of the initial memory for the computer.
 Each line represents the contents of the memory at a specific address.
-The memory contents are specified as either one or four numbers, each of which may be in decimal, binary or hexadecimal format.
-Example of contents are:

-    01 100 05 200

-    0b10 0x1A 0b101 0x1B

-    5000
+Each line must be in the following format:

+    ADDR OP ARG OP ARG
+    # ADDR - memory address
+    # OP - opcode of instruction
+    # ARG - operand/argument for the instruction

+The numbers should be in hexadecimal format using capital letters.
+Leading zeroes are optional.
+Line comments can also be added with the `#` symbol.

+Memory contents do not have to be in order.
+Memory locations that are not explicitly defined are left untouched.

+### Shorthand

+Alternatively, a shorthand can be used for defining a memory snapshot.
+Addresses, opcodes and operands can be specified in binary, decimal or hexadecimal format.
+Binary and hexadecimal must be explicitly indicated by prefixing with `0b` and `0x`.
+Single values can also be used to represent data taking the whole width of the memory location.

-Optionally, an address can be specified for the following memory content.
-The address can be specified at the start of the line, or in the previous line:
+Memory address is optional, and can be specified at the start of the line, or in the previous line.
+If the address for a line is omitted, the line is understood to be the memory location after the one addressed in the previous line.

+    # Explicitly set address at 0x12
     0x12 0b101 0xF 0b101 0x1
+    # Next line is understood to be 0x13
+    0b11 0x1 0x0 0x0

+    # Can also place the address in the previous line
     =0x12
     0b101 0xF 0b101 0x1

-If the address for a line is omitted, the line is understood to be the memory location after the one addressed in the previous line.
-Memory contents do not have to be in order.
-Memory locations that are not explicitly defined are left untouched.

-Line comments can also be added with the `#` symbol.
+    # Full-width data
+    0x10
+    12345

 ## IAS Assembly

 IAS instructions translated in a more readable format.

-An assembly source program (.asm) is divided into two sections specified by the keywords `.text` and `.data`. `.text` can contain assembler instructions, while `.data` may only contain constants, similar to the memory map format.
+An assembly source program (.asm) is divided into two sections specified by the keywords `.text` and `.data`. `.text` can contain assembler instructions, while `.data` may only contain constants, similar to the snapshot format.

 The following instructions are available: